Mini German Pancakes

 • Quickly pour the batter into the 12 muffin slots, filling each slot about one-third to halfway.
 Immediately return to the oven.

 • Let the mini German pancakes bake at 400 degrees for 18 minutes, then reduce heat to 300 degrees and cook another 4 to 5 minutes.
 Keep an eye on the popovers, but do not open the oven often.
 The pancakes are ready when they are slightly browned around the edges and golden brown in the middle.
+Top with a fruit compote or a dusting of powdered sugar.

-6 thoughts on “Mini German Pancakes in Muffin Tins
+6 thoughts on “Mini German Pancakes

 Leave a Reply